MahsaShokouhi/Salary_Prediction/README.md

 ![figure7](/images/fig7.png)

 ## Feature Importance
-Feature importance was estimated with a gradient boosting model.
 Among all the job specifications, job-type was the most important factor in determining the salary, followed by “years of experience”, “miles from metropolis”, “industry”, and “major”.

 ![figure8](/images/fig8.png)